riboflavin/test-framer-sync/compare/avoma-vs-bluedot.md

 ---
 type: comparison
 title: Avoma vs Bluedot – Feature and product comparison
-description: Detailed comparison of AI meeting note platforms Avoma and Bluedot, examining transcription quality, action items, meeting summaries, topic segmentation, and key factors like ease-of-use, meeting support, security, integrations, and platform availability.
+description: Comprehensive comparison of AI meeting automation tools Avoma and Bluedot, analyzing their transcription capabilities, meeting summaries, action item tracking, pricing, and platform support.
 ---

 # Avoma vs Bluedot – Feature and product comparison

+## What should you expect from an AI meeting automation tool?
-AI meeting notes platforms provide four primary deliverables:
+AI meeting automation tools provide four primary functions:
 * Transcripts that create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.
-* Action items are pulled directly from the conversation.
+* [Action items](/releases/add-action-items-to-meetings) are pulled directly from the conversation.
 When someone says "John will update the wireframes by Friday," the AI automatically creates a tracked task with the assignee and deadline.
 * Meeting summaries distill hour-long conversations into 2-3 paragraphs.
 A 45-minute sprint planning meeting becomes a concise overview of sprint goals, resource allocation, and key decisions.
 * Topic segmentation breaks discussions into labeled sections.
 A client call covering multiple projects is automatically divided into sections like "Website Redesign," "Q1 Marketing Campaign," and "Budget Review."
 In addition to the quality of these deliverables, we'll want to look at a number of other key factors:
 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?